StergiosKiourtsis/AHB_HLS/README.md

 # Repository Directory Structure

-`example1` : In this folder we have an example were the top module is the version core of a 32-bit RISC-V processorcore that I take from here, https://github.com/ic-lab-duth/DRIM4HLS/tree/main .
+`example1` : In this folder we have an example were the top module is the version core of a 32-bit RISC-V processor that I take from here, https://github.com/ic-lab-duth/DRIM4HLS/tree/main .
 We have a 2 master 2 slave connection.

 `example2` : In this example we have a a 2 master 3 slave connection.
 Both master and slave modules are custom and we disign them to try all the possibilities.
 And in this example the top module